big-wisdom/Endeavor/README.md

 ## What I'm working on now
 * Right now I'm working on the tasks view

-* Plan
-  * Make it so you can add tasks with an estimated time, due date, and endeavor assignment
-    * Then I'll make them schedulable
+  * Then I'll make a planning algorithm
-      * I'll give the one_time_event_picker a flag bool to switch to start time picking
-      * I will also add a remove schedule option and it will return null to onChanged
+    * To plan an endeavor I'll need to grab each of its tasks and each of it's endeavor blocks, each in order, then fill endeavor blocks with tasks in order
+    * Then to show that they're scheduled, I'd like to update each tasks color to show that it is scheduled
   * Then I'll make a due date
+  * Then I'd like functionality to tell you when you don't have enough endeavor block time scheduled and how much more you need to schedule all your tasks
   * Then I'll add divisibility

-  * Auto planning algorithm
-    * To plan an endeavor I'll need to grab each of its tasks and each of it's endeavor blocks, each in order, then fill endeavor blocks with tasks in order
-    * Then I'd like to update each tasks color to show that it is scheduled
-    * Then I'd like functionality to tell you when you don't have enough endeavor block time scheduled and how much more you need to schedule all your tasks

   * When you create one you should be taken to the only or first instance.